api3dao/oev-docs/docs/reference/oev-network/searchers/understanding-auctioneer.md

 ### Signed Data Fetching

 Auctioneer periodically fetches the latest off-chain data point from Signed APIs for each airnode that belongs to a dAPI.
-Parallel Auctions are triggered every time the auctioneer fetches a new off-chain data point of a dAPI.
+Parallel auctions are triggered every time the auctioneer fetches a new off-chain data point of a dAPI.

 ### Parallel Auctions